 5. Moving Expenses

 If you had to move for a new job or to take courses as a full-time student, then you may be eligible to deduct your moving expenses from your tax claim.
-In order to qualify for this deduction, your move must have been at least 40 kilometres closer to your new job or school.
+In order to qualify for this deduction, your move must have been at least 40kms closer to your new job or school.
 Moving expenses aren’t just limited to the cost of the movers, other expenses that may be deductible include: